hastinbe/i3bb-packages-main/README.md

 description = YOUR-PACKAGE-DESCRIPTION
 ```

 Be sure to use a cloneable Git URL for your package.
-If your package is a theme, use `type = theme` instead.

 Once you've created and committed your package description file, [open a pull request][new-pr] with your change, and the repository maintainers will review your submission and merge it in to the main repo.